 - 1. Are the goals clear and measurable so that an evaluator will know whether the administrator has achieved them? - 2.
 Can the evaluator see a through line from district priorities to the school improvement plan to the evaluation and support plan? - 3.
 Do the practice focus areas address growth needs for the administrator?
-Is at least one of the focus areas addressing instructional leadership?
+Does at least one of the focus areas address instructional leadership?

-Sample Evaluation AND SUPPORT Plan
+Sample Evaluation and Support Plan

-Adminstrator's Name
+Administrator's Name

 Evaluator's Name

 School

-Key Findings from Student Achievement and Stakeholder Survey Data Outcome Goals - 3 SLOs and 1 Survey Leadership Practice Focus Areas (2) Strategies Evidence of Success Additional Skills, Knowledge and Support Needed Timeline for Measuring Goal Outcomes 75 [%] of students report that teachers present material in a way that is easy for them to understand and learn from.
-EL Cohort Graduation Rate is 65 [%] and the extended graduation rate is 70 [%] .
+Key Findings from Student Achievement and Stakeholder Survey Data Outcome Goals - 3 SLOs and 1 Survey Leadership Practice Focus Areas (2) Strategies Evidence of Success Additional Skills, Knowledge and Support Needed Timeline for Measuring Goal Outcomes EL Cohort Graduation Rate is 65 [%] and the extended graduation rate is 70 [%] .
 SLO 1: Increase EL cohort graduation rate by 2 [%] and the extended graduation rate by 3 [%] .
 Focus Area 1: Use assessments, data systems and accountability strategies to improve achievement, monitor and evaluate progress, close achievement gaps and communicate progress.
 (PE: 2, E: C) Develop Support Service SLOs to address intervention needs and strategies.
-EL graduation rate increases by 2 [%] over last year and the extended graduation rate increases by 3 [%] .
+EL graduation rate increases by 2% over last year and the extended graduation rate increases by 3%.
 Support needed in reaching out to the EL student population and families to increase awareness of the graduation requirements and benefits.
 Credit status will be determined after summer school.
-80 [%] of students complete 10th grade with 12 credits.
-SLO 2: 90 [%] of students complete 10th grade with 12 credits.
+80% of students complete 10th grade with 12 credits.
+SLO 2: 90% of students complete 10th grade with 12 credits.
 Focus Area 2: Improve instruction for the diverse needs of all students; and collaboratively monitor and adjust curriculum and instruction.
 (PE: 2, E B) Use current data to monitor EL student progress and to target students for intervention.
-Develop content teacher SLOs to address CT Common Core reading strategies and expectations 90 [%] of students have at least 12 credits when entering the 11th grade.
+Develop content teacher SLOs to address CT Core standards reading strategies and expectations 90% of students have at least 12 credits when entering the 11th grade.
 Work with school counselors to ensure students are enrolled in credit earning courses in 9th and 10th grades and that deficient students are contacted re: summer remedial offerings.
-87 [%] of 10th graders are proficient in reading, as evidenced by CAPT scores (if available).
-SLO 3: 95 [%] of students are reading at grade level at the end of 10th grade.
+87% of 10th graders are proficient in reading, as evidenced by STAR assessment scores (if available).
+SLO 3: 95% of students are reading at grade level at the end of 10th grade.
 Provide teacher PL experiences as needed to target skills in differentiation of instruction.
-STAR assessments indicate that 95 [%] of students are reading on grade level at the end of 10th grade $75^{\%}$ of students report that teachers present material in a way that is easy for them to understand and learn from.
-EL Cohort Graduation Rate is $65^{\%}$ and the extended graduation rate is $70^{\%}$.
+STAR assessments indicate that 95% of students are reading on grade level at the end of 10th grade.
+75% of students report that teachers present material in a way that is easy for them to understand and learn from.
+EL Cohort Graduation Rate is 65% and the extended graduation rate is 70%.
 Survey 1: 90% of students report that teachers present material in a way that makes it easy for them to understand and learn.
-90 [%] of students report by survey response that teachers present material in a way they can understand and learn from.
+90% of students report by survey response that teachers present material in a way they can understand and learn from.